 In the past 2 years membership has grown more than 450%, Gartner has recognized Disciplined Agile as the most successfully adopted agile frameworks and the 12th Annual State of Agile Report claims "The scaling approach that saw the largest increase in reported use since last year is the Disciplined Agile Framework (DA) ..."

-If you have an Active Membership, once you log in you will have access to the Q&A recordings are available to the Public.
+If you have an Active Membership, once you login you will have access to all resources.

+The Q&A recordings are available to the Public.
 Access to the presentations (recordings and slides) for non-registrants and non-members will be enabled at a later time.

 Complex organisations going through agile transformation often question if they can effectively deliver high quality business solutions without traditional project portfolio management techniques.
 Often, these digitally transforming institutions believe they still need the political savvy, organizational awareness and time proven techniques traditionally known to be provided by the PMO.
 The Lightweight Disciplined Agile Milestones and Governance model that we implement addresses these issues quite efficiently.
 Our focus is on large organisations with long and deep histories struggling to come to terms with the need to modernize their business solutions delivery paradigm.
 Some examples include but are not limited to financial institutions and government agencies.
 We address organisations that are evolving from a less than ideal starting point (contrarily to Google, Facebook etc) and have to contend with legacy cultures, organizational structures and IT infrastructures.
 The key to Agile is to empower people to do their best by tapping into intrinsic motivation.
 We explain how PMOs of varying degrees of expertise can add value to our agile endeavours – either by bringing skills to the table the other roles may lack or by taking on tasks that underuse other roles with sole reference to the Disciplined Agile milestones and governance structure model.